-How does Google Kids Space work with Family Link and Google Account for your child?Why doesn't my child's account work with Google Kids Space?What can children access in Google Kids Space?
-Availability will vary by region.What parental controls are available for Google Kids Space?Regional differences in contentHow are apps in the Play tab selected?How are books in the Read tab selected?What devices support Google Kids Space?Where is Google Kids Space available?Collection and use of information and personal data on Google Kids SpaceYouTube Kids on Google Kids SpaceGoogle Play Books in Google Kids SpaceChrome and Google Search in Google Kids SpaceGoogle Assistant in Google Kids SpaceDoes advertising appear in Google Kids Space?Google Kids Space and the Google Play store
+How does Google Kids Space work with Family Link & Google Account for your childDoes my child need a Google Account for Google Kids Space?What can children access in Google Kids Space?
+Availability will vary by region.What parental controls are available for Google Kids Space?Regional differences in contentHow are apps in the Play tab selected?How are books in the Read tab selected?What devices support Google Kids Space?Where is Google Kids Space available?Collection & use of information & personal data on Google Kids SpaceYouTube Kids on Google Kids SpaceGoogle Play Books in Google Kids SpaceChrome & Google Search in Google Kids SpaceGoogle Assistant in Google Kids SpaceDoes advertising appear in Google Kids Space?Google Kids Space & the Google Play store

 Google Kids Space works with Family Link to let you set digital ground rules to help guide your children as they learn, play, and explore.
 You have to set up a Google Account for your child and manage it using Family Link before you can use Google Kids Space.
 Family Link lets you do things like manage apps and limit screen time.
 Choices you make in Family Link will carry over for your child across devices when used with your child's Google Account (for example, in Google Kids Space and on your child's Chromebook).
 Google Kids Space currently only works with supervised Google Accounts for children under the age of consent in their location.

 Google Kids Space also uses YouTube Kids and Google Play Books to recommend content.
 You must set up YouTube Kids with your child's account before your child can access recommended videos in the Watch and Make tabs, and must install Google Play Books before they can access books in the Read tab.
 Google Kids Space will prompt you to set up or install these apps when you start use.